microsoft/playwright/docs/src/api/class-playwright.md

 ## property: Playwright.webkit
 - type: <[BrowserType]>

-This object can be used to launch or connect to WebKit, returning instances of [WebKitBrowser].
+This object can be used to launch or connect to WebKit, returning instances of [Browser].